Pavlodar Central Stadium

-Pavlodar Central Stadium (Орталық стадион, Ortalyq stadıon) is a multi-purpose stadium in Pavlodar, Kazakhstan.
+Pavlodar Central Stadium (Орталық стадион, Ortalyq stadion) is a multi-purpose stadium in Pavlodar, Kazakhstan.
 The former name of the stadium was "Traktor".
 It is currently used mostly for football matches and is the home stadium of FC Irtysh.

 History

 The football arena has been in use since 1947.
 "Central" was refurbished in 2001, 2007 and 2015.

 In the 2007–2008 season, the outdated scoreboard was replaced with a new LCD monitor, with the ability to display match moments and reports from other games.
 Since the 2009–2010 season, the Irtysh team has had a heated playing field on which to train.
 The stadium has met UEFA standards since the construction work.

 Reconstruction

 During the reconstruction the following works were carried out: